 Couchsurfing is definitely a good way to get around without having to pay for accommodation.
 Also check out the youth hostel association http://www.yha.org.uk/) - dont be put off by the name...anyone can use them.
 They can be placed in some great locations and offer both dorm style rooms and also private rooms with private bathrooms.
 I like the communal feel to them.

 Another good website is www.eurocheapo.com which has some basic places on it for not too bad a price.
 I would be looking at B&Bs rather than hotels in the UK and Paris, and if you are going to base yourself somewhere for a few days, it might be cheaper to rent a studio/small apartment.

-Camp sites are another great alternative as are bunk houses. over 6 years ago
+Camp sites are another great alternative as are bunk houses. almost 7 years ago